-7.3 THE SCHOOL CALENDAR, HOLIDAYS
+7.3 THE SCHOOL CALENDAR.

+HOLIDAYS

-School holidays, days off, activities and all other important days are included in our foldable School year calendar 2020-2021 which not only includes dates but also more practical information about the school, handed out at the beginning of the school year and also to be found on the school website.
-During staff development days the students are free but the teachers will come to school.
-These days deal with team building, individual career planning, English, Numeracy and International Primary Curriculum planning, professional development, etcetera.
-We will always try to inform parents as far in advance as possible, but count on your understanding in those cases where professional development opportunities arise without us being able to give you prior warning.
+School holidays, days off, activities and all other important days are included in our School year calendar 2021-2022 which can be found on the school website.

+During study days the students are free, but the teachers will come to school.
+These days are planned for team building, individual career planning, English, Numeracy and International Primary Curriculum planning, professional development, etcetera.
+We will always inform parents as far in advance as possible, but count on your understanding in those cases where professional development opportunities arise without us being able to give you prior warning.

-7.4 BREAK TIMES, FOOD AND DRINKS
+7.4 BREAK TIMES, FOOD AND

+DRINKS

-Students have their morning break time at around 10:00 and their lunch break at 12:00.
+Students have their morning break time at around 10am and their lunch break at 12pm.
 Food and drink is brought from home.
 Most students bring a small lunch box with a range of different foods that they like to eat.
 We encourage students to eat healthy food and to develop healthy social eating habits.
-We try to model good eating habits and healthy food choices.
-Please ensure that you provide a nutritious lunch.
+We try to model good eating habits and healthy food choices, so ensure that you provide a nutritious lunch.
 We respectfully request that sweets, gum, party bags, chocolate spread, and carbonated drinks are not sent into school.
-Some students are allergic to certain ingredients or have dietary restrictions and would rather be not exposed to these foods.
-No nuts please, they can cause choking in young children and several students have severe allergies.
-If your child is a fussy eater, try to pack a range of different things that might tempt him/ her at lunchtime.
-Please notify the class teacher and school office in writing of any food allergies or special diets for health or religious reasons.
+Some students are allergic to certain ingredients or have dietary restrictions and would rather not be exposed to these foods.

 It is helpful if the children have their names on their beakers/drink cartons and lunch boxes.
 In keeping with our desire to be as environmentally friendly as possible we encourage all students to use reusable beakers and each student receives an Optimist beaker.
 We also encourage parents to provide their children with fruit (for their snack and/ or lunch).
 Snacking during lessons is not allowed.
 We encourage students to drink water in between lessons.
-We have arranged with both providers of after school care (SKH Hasselbraam, Happ Kids and Borus) that the students will be given a food/drink break when their after-school care begins.
+We have arranged with all providers of after school care (SKH Hasselbraam, Kindergarden and Happy Kids Floriande that the students will be given a food/drink break when their after-school care begins.

-7.5 ALLERGIES AND MEDICAL CONDITIONS
+7.5 ALLERGIES AND MEDICAL

+CONDITIONS

 Some of our students suffer from potentially serious allergies or medical conditions.
-Parents are asked to note any serious medical conditions on the General Application form as part of the enrolment process for their child.
+Parents are asked to note any serious medical conditions on the General Application form as part of the enrollment process for their child.

 As a basic rule, teachers and staff do not deliver or give students medication, even over-the-counter drugs.
 If medication is needed, parents are given the opportunity to give their child medicines during the school day.
+It is the parents responsibility to keep us informed.